Teasing Master Takagi-san

 Teasing Master Takagi-san (からかい上手の高木さん, Karakai Jōzu no Takagi-san) is a Japanese manga series written and illustrated by Sōichirō Yamamoto.
 It began serialization in Shogakukan's shōnen manga magazine supplement Monthly Shōnen Sunday Mini in June 2013, and later moved to the main magazine, Monthly Shōnen Sunday, in July 2016 and finished in October 2023.
 Its chapters were collected in twenty tankōbon volumes.
-The series features the daily life of Takagi, who loves to tease her classmate Nishikata, and Nishikata's failed attempts to get back at her.
+The series follows the daily lives of two middle school students, one who enjoys teasing her crush, and the other who constantly fails to get back at her.
 In North America, the manga is licensed by Yen Press.

 An anime television series by Shin-Ei Animation aired from January to March 2018.
 An original video animation (OVA) was released in July 2018.
 A second season aired from July to September 2019.
 A third season aired from January to March 2022, and an animated film premiered in June 2022.
 A television drama adaptation aired from April to May 2024.
 A live-action film premiered in May 2024.

 In 2021, Teasing Master Takagi-san won the 66th Shogakukan Manga Award in the shōnen category.
 By July 2025, the manga had over 13.5 million copies in circulation.

 Plot

 Middle school students Nishikata and Takagi sit next to each other in class.
-Takagi enjoys teasing Nishikata with embarrassing pranks and jokes.
-In response, Nishikata creates plans to get his revenge, but he fails when she identifies his weaknesses and capitalizes on them.
-In some rare instances where Takagi loses the challenge, Nishikata does not feel like he really won.
-The setting is based on Yamamoto's hometown of Tonoshō on the island of Shōdoshima in the Kagawa Prefecture.
+Takagi enjoys teasing Nishikata with embarrassing pranks and jokes, as she has a crush on him.
+In response, Nishikata constantly attempts to get back at her, but he fails when she identifies his weaknesses and capitalizes on them.